hassan-ak/bootcamp2021c27/Readme.md

    - Select database
 6. To update schema edit ".\editable_src\graphql\schema\schema.graphql"
 7. Actual lambda functions can be updated from ".\editable_src\lambda_stubs"
+8. use `pancloud update` to update the code

 ### Class 26 Videos